 Squids are marine molluscs in the class Cephalopoda (Group Decapodiformes).
-Squids are considered highly specialized and organized molluscs, with only a vestigial mollusc shell remaining as an internal plate (the pen or gladius).
-They are streamlined animals with ten appendages (2 tentacles, 8 arms) extending from the head, and lateral fins extending from the rear of the mantle (Figure 1).
+They are streamlined animals with ten appendages (2 tentacles, 8 arms) extending from the head, and lateral fins extending from the rear of the mantle.
 Squids are active predators which swim by jet propulsion, reaching swimming speeds up to 40 km/hr, the fastest of any aquatic invertebrate.
 Squids also hold the record for largest size of any invertebrate (Barnes 1987).